Tturna/chatbot24/ollama/README.md

 Ollama works by running a model on a server.
 The server can be accessed locally or remotely.

 Run the server with the start-ollama-server.sh script.
+The script assumes you have the ollama Docker image.
 To run a model locally...
 ```
 docker exec -it ollama ollama run llama3